scott2291/GA4/README.md

     The command needed a specified number, and I used the 3 that I noticed from the `trimgalore --help` command.
 I am not sure if this is too short of a specification, and I would be curious as to what you would reccommend to set this to.

 ### Bonus: Modify the script to rename the output FASTQ files

-f you choose not to do this Bonus part, you can simply move on to Part C.
+if you choose not to do this Bonus part, you can simply move on to Part C.

 The TrimGalore output FASTQ files are oddly named, ending in `_R1_val_1.fq.gz` and `_R2_val_2.fq.gz` – check the output files from your initial run to see this.
 This is not necessarily a problem, but could trip you up in a next step with these files.